nim-lang/nifspec/doc/nif-spec.md

 ------------------------

-In many cases it is useful to turn a NIF tree into a canonical string representation that also forms a valid identifier (for C code generation or otherwise).
+In many cases it is useful to turn a NIF tree into a canonical string representation that also forms a valid identifier (for code generation or otherwise).
 The following encoding scheme accomplishes this task:

 1. Line information and comments are ignored.
-2. The unary `+` for numbers are removed.
+2. The unary `+` for numbers is removed.
 3. The substring of trailing `)` is removed as there is nothing interesting about `))))`.
 4. Whitespace is canonicalized to a single space.
 5. The space after `)` and before `(` is removed.